-WYDE bridge MF service sends information about completed calls through a special UDP port that the billing adapter could listen to catch and store CDR information.
+WYDE bridge MF service writes CDR information about completed calls into internal journal; such CDRs journal is being created for each billing adapter.
+That journal could be accessed by the billing adapter to catch and store CDR information.

 In terms of WYDE bridge software the Billing Adapter is the component (function) responsible for storing billing, i.e. CDR information.
-Billing adapter is listening information on a special UDP port; on this port MF sending information about completed calls; billing adapter receives this information, transforms it into required format and stores it in required data carrier.
+Billing adapter processes information from the internal CDRs journal created by MF service; in this journal MF keeps information about completed calls; billing adapter receives this information, transforms it into required format and stores it in required data carrier.
 More formally, "billing" is the information about completed conferences and calls also called CDR.